drgmk/Biomni/biomni/know_how/single_cell_quality_control.md

 - Choose appropriate doublet detection tool based on computational resources.
   - If rapid-singlecell is available and GPU/CUDA is accessible, use `rapids_singlecell.pp.scrublet`.
   - Otherwise, use `scanpy.pp.scrublet`.
+  - Visualize doublet scores and predictions to assess results.
+  - Save doublet results in `adata.obs` for later exclusion.

 ```python
 # Scanpy example